Variational integrators for anelastic and pseudo-incompressible flows: Numerical tests

 \paragraph{Results.}

-Similarly to the Boussinesq scheme, we determine the frequency spectra by taking Fourier transforms of a time series of the potential temperature field $\theta(x,z,t)$ for the time interval $t = [0,100\,{\rm s}]$ at locations in $\mathcal{D}$ similar to those in Section \ref{sec_hydro_adjust_bsnsq}.
-Figure~\ref{fig:anelastic_freq_field} shows the various frequency spectra for initialization (i) $ \bar \rho (z)=e^{-z}$; left block for the regular, and right block for the irregular meshes.
-These spectra consist of frequencies lying between zero and $\max (\omega) = N = 1/{\rm s}$, which agrees well with the frequency pattern in Figure~\ref{fig:byncy_freq_field} and reflects very well the properties of the analytical dispersion relation \eqref{equ_disprel_anelastic}.
+To study numerically the dispersion relations of our discrete schemes, we determine the Fourier transforms of time series of the buoyancy field $b(x,z,t)$ and of the potential temperature fields $\theta(x,z,t)$ of the anelastic and pseudo-incompressible schemes for the time interval $t \in [0,100\,{\rm s}]$ at various locations of the computation domain $\mathcal{D}$ (similar to those chosen by \cite{DeGaGBZe2014}).
+The resulting spectra are presented in Figure~\ref{fig:byncy_freq_field} for the Boussinesq, Figure~\ref{fig:anelastic_freq_field} for the anelastic, and Figure~\ref{fig:pseudo_freq_field} for the pseudo-incompressible schemes; left blocks for the regular, and right blocks for the irregular mesh.

-Using strong stratification (density initialization (ii) $ \bar \rho (z)=e^{-8z}$), the spectra shown in Figure~\ref{fig:anelastic_freq_field_strong} for both mesh types are similar to Figure~\ref{fig:anelastic_freq_field}, in particular their lower and upper boundaries.
-The distribution of occupied wave numbers though slightly differs from initialization (i): the upper panels show in general higher magnitude, the central panels show increased magnitude of small wave numbers, while the peaks at $N = 1/{\rm s}$ are not as distinct as for the weaker density stratification.
-In case of strong stratification, the magnitudes of oscillation are strongest at the upper boundary, i.e. in the region with lowest density.
-This causes small scale waves (noise) that are distributed over the domain and that occupy the small waves numbers in the spectra.

-In Figure~\ref{fig:anelastic_dynamics}, we show snapshots of the potential temperature $\theta(x,z,t)$ at time $t = 5\,$s and $t = 8\,$s for the region $[11\,{\rm m},13\,{\rm m} ] \times [0,1\,{\rm m}]$ using the realistic density profile (i).
-Comparing with Figure~\ref{fig:byncy_dynamics}, the velocity and potential temperature fields for both time instances and both mesh types are rather similar to those obtained with the Boussinesq scheme, noticing that the magnitude of displacement of $\theta$ from equilibrium is more enhanced in the anelastic case.
-Again, the irregular meshes (right column) trigger solutions that are slightly non axis-symmetric with respect to $x=10\,$m, but agree in general very well with the internal gravity wave propagations obtained on regular meshes.

-Figure~\ref{fig:anelastic_diagnostics} shows the relative errors of total energy (upper panels) and mass of equations \eqref{equ_anelasticymass_conservation} (lower panels) for regular (left column) and irregular (right column) meshes.
-Again, the central panels show the energy transfer between kinetic and potential energy.
-In all cases, these quantities are as well conserved as for the Boussinesq scheme, in particular their mean is very well conserved for long integration times.
-The conservation of mass shows a slight growth (in particular for the irregular mesh), but within the order of $10^{-13}$ on a very acceptable level.
-For these plots we used a time step size of $\Delta t = 0.25\,$s.
-Similar to above, the anelastic scheme shows the expected $1$st-order convergence rate with time (cf. Section \ref{sec_hydro_adjust_bsnsq} for more details).